meringue7/Writeups/HTB/Forest/Forest.md

 Hash.Mode........: 18200 (Kerberos 5, etype 23, AS-REP)
 ```

 The hash is cracked!
-I have a first domain credential:
+I have my first domain credential:
-`svc-alfreso:s3rvice`
+`svc-alfresco:s3rvice`

 ## Enumerating ACLs with Bloodhound

-I used `bloodhound.py` to dumps all ACLs of
+I used **bloodhound-python** to dump all ACLs of the domain.

 ```bash
 # # bloodhound.py --zip -c All -u 'svc-alfresco' -p 's3rvice' -dc FOREST.htb.local -d htb.local -ns 10.129.62.73
 ```

-Let's check with `Bloodhound` the attacks path I have from `svc-alfresco`.
+Let's check the attacks paths I have from `svc-alfresco` with `Bloodhound`.

 ![](img/svc-alfresco.png)

-This account, through several groups, is a part of the powerfull `Account Operators` group.
+Through nested memberships, this account is a member of the powerful `Account Operators` group.
-This group have permissions to create, modify, and delete most user accounts, groups, and computers, with the exception of administrative accounts and groups.
+This group has permissions to manage most non-administrative accounts and groups.
-Moreover I see that `Account Operators` has the `GenericAll` ACL over the `Exchange Windows Permissions` group.
+More importantly, I see that the `Account Operators` group holds `GenericAll` privileges over the `Exchange Windows Permissions` group.

 ![](img/exchangeWindowsPermissions.png)

 This group has the `WriteDacl` over the `htb.local` domain!

-Here the path is clear, I'll create a new user and add it to `Exchange Windows Permissions` group.
-After that, I'll add the DCSync ACL to `svc-alfresco` over `htb.local` domain.
+The path forward is clear: I'll create a new user and add it to the `Exchange Windows Permissions` group.
+After that, I'll add the DCSync ACL to my new user over `htb.local` domain.
 Finally, I'll perform a DCSync attack to recover the `Administrator` hash to compromise the domain.

 ## Creating a new user

-I use the `Bloody-AD` tool for all steps.
+I use the `Bloody-AD` tool for all these steps.

 ```bash
 # bloodyAD --host "FOREST.htb.local" -d "htb.local" -u "svc-alfresco" -p "s3rvice" add user m3ringue 'Bagu3tte!'